Week 14 NFL Picks: Latest Betting Odds, Vegas Spreads and Projections

 Cincinnati at L.A.
 Chargers (-14)

-No need to fret too much over the biggest line of the week.
+There's no need to fret too much over the biggest line of the week.

 The Cincinnati Bengals are extra done by this point, with Andy Dalton and star wideout A.J.
 Green lost for the season.
 The latter is a newer development and will undergo season-ending surgery, according to ESPN's Adam Schefter.